Chancoin-core/tama-bot/README.md

 # TODO for Trivia -
  - if question is answered print (XXX) instead of value
- - Prompt player to pick question (pick whoever started game for new game)
  - Timeout on player prompt - 30 seconds
  - Once timeout or player responds with '(category) (value)', print question clue and start timeout
  - Once player answers - if correct, add points, mark question answered, prompt again. if wrong, prompt next player to pick question.